apaz-cli/daisho/planning/Types.md

 several times, in the case of specializing a generic function.

 To access fields inside of a C struct, you must write a native function to extract it.
-There is a macro called `CFIELD` that wraps the field access in a native lambda and evaluates it.
+There should be a macro in the future to help with this, which will wrap the access in a lambda and evaluate it.
 This way, Daisho never has to parse C code or rely on platform dependent behavior regarding things like padding, endianness, etc.

 `ctype` and `native` bindings are central to how the entire standard library is designed and implemented. `Int` from the standard library (which is always